erwallace/paper_query/README.md

 ```

 ## API Keys
 API keys are stored in ~/.config/my_api_keys.
-Youo will need to create and populate this yourself to run the app.
+You will need to create and populate this yourself to run the app locally.
 Example format:
 ```
 TEMPLATE_API_KEY=some_key
 ```

 # Usage

-Both StrainReliefChat™️ and PaperQuery are available through the command line or a streamlit app.
+Both StrainReliefChat and PaperQuery are available through the command line or a streamlit app.

 ## Streamlit App

-- StrainReliefChat: locally at `src/paper_query/ui/strain_relief_app.py`, deployed [here](https://strain-relief.streamlit.app/).
+- **StrainReliefChat**: locally at `src/paper_query/ui/strain_relief_app.py`, deployed [here](https://strain-relief.streamlit.app/).

-- PaperQuery: locally at `src/paper_query/ui/custom_app.py`, deployment coming soon.
+- **PaperQuery**: locally at `src/paper_query/ui/custom_app.py`, deployment coming soon.

 ```
 streamlit run path/to/app.py